srianumakonda/Using-Artifical-Intelligence-to-Detect-Distracted-Driving/README.md

 - ReLU
 - Dropout

 This format is used for 3 layers.
 The kernal size for the convolution is kept the same (3x3, no padding) along with maxpooling (2x2, no padding).
 Dropout is kept at the same value for all 3 layers (0.1).
+The output activation at the end is softmax resulting in a probability distribution for each class.

 Model summary: